History of the New York Rangers: Stanley Cup: the ending of the curse (1993–1994)

 Up against the Vancouver Canucks, the Cinderella team from the west, the Rangers again lost the series opener at home in overtime.
 Brian Leetch hit the crossbar at one end, and the Canucks going down to score the winner at the other on a shot from Greg Adams.
 The Rangers then bounced back and they won the next three games, allowing the Canucks just four goals.
 That set the stage for a game-five Stanley Cup celebration at home, the first time the team had ever been in a position to win a Cup at the Garden.

 That night, the Canucks were leading 3–0 by the third minute of the third period.
 Even though the Rangers pulled even by the midway point, Vancouver took the lead 29 seconds later and cruised to a 6–3 win.
 New York's parade hopes were given another jolt two nights later when the Canucks put together a 4–1 win.
 Keenan said of playing Game 7:

 Even though we were up 3–1 in the series and had to play a seventh game, the team was very confident and very poised.
 We had a lot of experience and a lot of leadership in our room...
 I told the players they should be proud of themselves... play hard and enjoy the moment.
 This is what we all dreamed about, playing a seventh game on home ice to win the Stanley Cup.

-Entering Game 7, Keenan became the first person to be a head coach in game sevens of the Stanley Cup Finals for two different teams; Keenan had coached the Flyers in when they lost to the Oilers.
+Entering Game 7, Keenan became the first person to be a head coach in game sevens of the Stanley Cup Final for two different teams; Keenan had coached the Flyers in when they lost to the Oilers.
 Mike Babcock would join him in this feat in while with the Detroit Red Wings, having been with the Mighty Ducks of Anaheim when they lost to the Devils in (the home team won all seven games of the series).